Garrison Cemetery (Annapolis Royal, Nova Scotia): History

-Initially used as a burial ground for French military forces, it has since been used by Acadians, the British military and the parish of St. Lukes.
+Although it is believed that over 2,000 people may be buried in the cemetery, only 234 tombstones remain.
 The earliest remaining tombstone is from 1720, that of Bethiah Douglass who died October 1, 1720, in her 37th year.
-The Douglass marker is the oldest English gravestone in Canada.
+The Douglass marker is the oldest English gravestone in situ in Canada.

 Rose Fortune (1774–1864), a Black Loyalist and the first female police officer in what is now Canada is buried here.
 The pioneering educator Andrew Henderson (1797–1869) was also buried there.